 Julio Valdéz, a Dominican infielder, played parts of four seasons with the Boston Red Sox in the early 1980s.
 As a utilityman who’d played only 65 major-league games, Valdéz made newspaper headlines in the spring of 1983 as the subject of a rape allegation.
-Although he was found innocent, Valdéz never got another chance in the majors.
-Yet his work ethic, which he learned on his homeland’s dusty fields, helped him overcome obstacles and stay involved in the game he loves beyond his playing days.
+Although a grand jury refused to indict him, Valdéz never got another chance in the majors.
+Yet his work ethic, which he learned on his homeland’s dusty fields, helped him overcome obstacles and stay involved in the game he loved beyond his playing days.
 He has coached in the Chicago Cubs system and also managed clubs in the Dominican Summer League.

 Julio Julián Castillo Valdéz was born June 3, 1956, in San Cristóbal.
 This town is about 25 miles west of Santo Domingo, the capital of the Dominican Republic.
 Young Julio grew up in Nizao, in the province of Peravia, a little further west on the Caribbean Sea coast.

 Valdéz was known by his maternal family name.
 His parents — Manuel De Jesús Castillo and Minerva Aurora Valdéz — were never married.
 Julio was raised by his grandmother, Augustina, in Nizao.
 “I took Julio when he was only 14 days old,” Augustina recalled.
 “His mother couldn’t support him so I became a mother to him.”1 Minerva Valdéz moved to Santo Domingo and washed clothes for a living, sending money home when she could.